DimensionDataResearch/glider-gun-v2/docs/development/design-notes.md

 ## Remote nodes

 Something akin to a bastion host - if you want to run Ansible within someone's network you need to have an appliance there that can run jobs.
 Imagine something like Glider Gun v1, but polling for jobs / listening to a queue.
-Just Docker not Kubernetes.
+To keep things simple, this is a single-node Kubernetes cluster (RKE?) running the Glider Gun Remote agent.
 These nodes can, themselves, be deployed from templates.

 I considered simply adding remote nodes to the existing Kubernetes cluster but I think that might be a mistake, operationally - there are probably too many open ports and protocols required between the master and the worker to make this a viable strategy.